 While the Inboard M1 does look undeniably sleek with its recessed battery and concealed motors, its performance, on the whole, was rather mediocre.
 The swappable batteries are a nice feature but at the cost of $250 per extra battery, the additional range comes at a steep price.

 To test electric skateboards and find the best, we spent hundreds of hours researching, testing and riding these products.
 We split our testing methodology into five weighted rating metrics: Speed, Range, Ride, Hills, and Build.
-Each metric consisted of a handful of different tests, with the Inboard's results detailed in the sections below.
+Each metric consisted of a handful of different tests.

 Speed was king in our review, with this metric taking credit for 25% of the final score for these products.
 We tested this by evaluating both the board's top speed, as well as its acceleration.
 We timed how long it took each board took to complete a set distance on flat ground, giving the board plenty of runway, so it was at its top speed before it crossed the start line.
 This was to test the maximum speed, with a similar test being performed from a standstill to compare the relative acceleration of each board and determine scores.
-The Inboard M1 did quite well, earning a 7 out of 10 in this metric.
-The chart below shows the results of our top speed test and how the Inboard stacked up against its peers.
+The Inboard M1 did quite well, earning a 6 out of 10 in this metric.

 It took this model about 7.2 seconds to complete our 200' test track when entering at its top speed, working out to a tested maximum speed of around 19 mph with our average-sized, adult male tester.
 This made it the fourth fastest board of the group, surpassed by the Evolve GT, Boosted Dual+, and the Genesis.